MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 ### Using tables to display data from the report dataset (simple repeaters)

-If you want to add a table to the report layout where data in each row comes from a dataitem from the report dataset, do as follows
+If you want to add a table to the report layout where data in each row comes from a dataitem from the report dataset, do as follows:

 1. Create a table with two rows and a column for each field that you want displayed.